There’s an image that’s commonly used to portray cybercriminals.

 A hooded character with a Guy Fawkes mask sits behind a laptop and looks out toward the viewer.
 It’s become the go-to image to accompany any article about bad actors - or even any article about cybercrime in general.

 You might think this is just a helpful representation of a mysterious, faceless entity.
-But actually this generic image speaks to our collective reluctance to attempt to understand the hacker.
+But actually this generic image speaks to our collective reluctance to understand the hacker.

 And this is a problem when we’re living in a world full of sophisticated cyberthreats.
 A world where attacks are arriving from all angles and are becoming more and more brazen.